okeken/frontend-end-challenge/README.md

 ## Additional Features

 - Select Element For Filtering: The `Status` and `Type` buttons can be substituted with a select element, such that when a user clicks on `Status` the select options open with `pending`, `success` and `failed` options, a user clicks on an option the select element returns to its normal state, the search operation occurs with the selected option.
 Same for `Type`
-- Pagination: This application can be approved by adding pagination to the list of data for improved UX experience.
+- Pagination: This application can be approved by adding pagination to the list of data to improve UX experience.
 - Custom Page Size: Provide a UI for users to customize the page size of the data returning from the backend

 ## Tools And Packages